By Rex Weyler

 Piecemeal ecology isn’t working.

-Forty years have passed since the founding of Greenpeace and the first UN environment meeting in Stockholm, fifty years since the groundbreaking Silent Spring by Rachel Carson, and 115 years since Svante Arrhenius warned that burning hydrocarbons would heat Earth’s atmosphere.
+Nearly fifty years have passed since the founding of Greenpeace and the first UN environment meeting in Stockholm, over 60 years since the groundbreaking Silent Spring by Rachel Carson, and over 120 years since Svante Arrhenius warned that burning hydrocarbons would heat Earth’s atmosphere.

 For example, observing the "Living Planet Index" of species diversity, we find that after 1980 – even with the creation of new endangered species regulations, parks, and protected areas – terrestrial and marine species have declined.
 For the last thirty years, even with a massive increase in wilderness groups, species diversity has plummeted and the rate of decline has accelerated.